standard-computers/stds/README.md

 - `ACCESS_TYPE` - Constraint access type (scope)
     - `private` - Only accessible in constructor, or custom getters and setters.
     - `protected` - Can be publicly read but only written to in the constructor and getters & setters.
     - `public` - public – Allows manipulation from any point or user.
-Public has native getters & setters.
+Public constraints have native getters and setters.
     - `global` - Can be read from anywhere but only manipulated from within package

 - `VAR_NAME` - Name of constraint.
 Only lowercase letters, numbers, or underscores.